UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/population_datasets/townsend/Understanding_townsend_2011.md

 - [Yousaf and Bonsall (2017)](https://statistics.ukdataservice.ac.uk/dataset/2011-uk-townsend-deprivation-scores/resource/194aa538-50dc-4dbc-8ce5-a74d3a2d7c02) argue that there are long-established indicators of deprivation that the Townsend deprivation index does not consider that other measures of deprivation do.
 For example, social class.

-<sup>1</sup>Alternative approaches to splitting quintiles include quintiles by population which takes into account that some areas have higher population than others.
+<sup>1</sup>Alternative approaches to splitting quintiles include, quintiles by population which takes into account that some areas have higher population than others.
 The latter method of producing quintiles is more accurate, although the results that are produced are similar and do not have an effect on the actual Townsend scores produced.
 Using the latter method will mean that some of the areas will be allocated to different quintiles with a different range of scores in each quintile.